 James Nutter clearly had contacts with grain merchants in Germany and, in December 1804, he receives a letter from Hamburg offering him a deal on grain.
 He feels rather "uneasy" (entry of 18th December 1804) buying from such a far away supplier but will eventually put in a large order.
 Although war is still raging between France and England, the British did establish supremacy on the seas from 1803 to 1805, which meant that a cargo of grain would probably arrive safely at King's Lynn - but of course this was still risky.
 James was ready to take a chance, get a good deal and sell to the people of Cambridge the flour they needed for their daily bread.

-James' diary perhaps reminds us that nothing can be taken for granted and that bread does not grow on supermarket shelves.
+Food security and food price inflation are common themes in 1805 and 2025.
+James' diary reminds us that nothing can be taken for granted and that bread does not grow on supermarket shelves.